How to Prepare Yourself As a Parent And Your Child for Preschool?

 Many parents wonder about the correct age to send their kids to preschool.
 Since preschool plays an important role in the development process, make sure your child is enrolled in one at the perfect time.
 This way they will be ready to take complete advantage of the preschool experience.
 When children start to express themselves verbally, enjoy new experiences and (unfamiliar with the new adults?) it is the right age and stage to consider enrolling them into preschool.
 Research study shows the age of three is the most suitable age for a child to be in preschool.

 At the age of three, your child can imagine whether you are at home, work, shopping or being with the baby.
 This enables them to retain a mental picture of you staying away from them.
 It helps your child to handle the upcoming separation.
-However, other factors need to be analyzed according to each child’s needs.
+However, other factors need to be analysed according to each child’s needs.
 First and foremost make sure your child can communicate.
 It helps them in expressing their feelings to the teachers in the preschool and stay away from you for a few hours.
 If your child faces difficulty in communication, and are not comfortable around strangers, they may show signs of distress.
 In such cases, you can postpone their enrollment for 6 months or a year.

 Preparation Tips Before Preschool Starts